VentuRobotics/.github/profile/README.md

 - ***Simulation and Visualization***: Utilizing high-fidelity simulation and visualization tools to model, test, and optimize robotic systems.
 - ***Tracking, Monitoring, and Diagnostics***: Building robust systems for tracking, monitoring, and diagnosing the performance and health of our robots.
 - ***GUI*** (Graphical User Interface): Designing intuitive and user-friendly interfaces to facilitate interaction and control of our robotic systems.
+- ***AI*** (Artificial Intelligence): Harnessing the power of AI to enable autonomous decision-making, learning, and adaptation in complex environments, enhancing the intelligence and capabilities of our robotic systems.

 ## Core Proposal